Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/hosting-your-page-on-github-pages/_index.md

 Github pages are a really powerful thing and they can be configured to do all kinds of cool stuff.
 We're going to use the simplest setup possible :)

 [This guide](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) will take you through the process.
+You can also use the following [video demonstration](https://www.youtube.com/watch?v=74v58saH8dE) for reference.

 You'll be asked to choose a publishing source.
 You'll just use the main branch and the root directory.